 LEA has developed and will maintain a Multi-Year Accessibility Plan (the “MYAP”) that sets out our strategy for preventing and removing accessibility barriers from our workplace and meet the requirements of the IASR.
 The MYAP will be reviewed and updated at least once every five years.

-The MYAP isin an accessible format.
+The MYAP is posted on LEA’s website in an accessible format.
 Upon request, LEA will provide a copy of the MYAP in an alternative accessible format.

 Presently, LEA does not own or use any self-service kiosk.
 However, if LEA procures or acquires self-service kiosks at any time in the future, we will have regard to the accessibility for persons with disabilities and ensure that the kiosks incorporate appropriate accessibility features.

 LEA will provide training to all of its employees, volunteers, persons who participate in developing the organization’s policies, on the accessibility standards referred to in the IASR and on the requirements of the Code as it pertains to persons with disabilities.
 Training will be provided as soon as practicable.
 The training provided will be appropriate to the duties of those receiving the training.

 Records of the training undertaken will be maintained and will include:

 - (1) the date on which training was provided; and

 - (2) the number of individuals to whom training was provided.

 LEA will continue to ensure that its processes for receiving and responding to feedback are accessible to persons with disabilities by providing, or arranging for the provision of, accessible formats and communication supports upon request.

 LEA will advise the public about the availability of accessible formats and communication supports with respect to its feedback processes through a notification on the LEA website.